-From the Arawe is a shield, collected in 1910, and a complementary contemporary shield used in dance was collected in 2003 by Chantal Knowles, previous Principal Curator of Oceania, Americas and Africa with another shield now at the Pitt Rivers Museum, Oxford.
-Knowles collected a total of 44 items, including two from the Papua New Guinea mainland, while on fieldwork in New Britain in 2003.
-This includes the Sulka mask described above, baskets, printed cotton, shell and fibre arm ornaments, and shell money.
+A shield from the Arawe was collected in 1910 and a complementary contemporary shield used in dance was purchased in 2003 by Chantal Knowles, previous Principal Curator of Oceania, Americas and Africa, along with another shield which is now at the Pitt Rivers Museum, Oxford.
+There is a total of thirty-six items in Knowles' collection, including printed cotton, shell and fibre arm ornaments, and shell money.

-Two stone hatchet heads from the Duke of York islands (currently part of East New Britain province) purchased in 1882 via Edward Gerrard and Sons.
+There are two stone hatchet heads from the Duke of York islands (currently part of East New Britain province) purchased in 1882 via E Gerrard and Sons.